-- terrorism by paying close attention to their Every resident plays an important role in preventing crimes, acts of violence, and - that does not belong or an individual behaving If you see something suspicious, like an object oddly, immediately notify law enforcement - Remain vigilant of your environment by paying close attention to where you are and knowing how you would react if something happened. - what floor you are on, and where the nearest While entering buildings and moving around a facility, remember where you are located emergency exit is, including stairwells. - Terrorism."
+- that does not belong or an individual behaving If you see something suspicious, like an object oddly, immediately notify law enforcement authorities. - Remain vigilant of your environment by paying close attention to where you are and knowing how you would react if something happened. - what floor you are on, and where the nearest While entering buildings and moving around a facility, remember where you are located emergency exit is, including stairwells. - Terrorism."
 Immediately notify law enforcement Be on the lookout for indicators of suspicious if you witness something suspicious or out of activity, including the "Eight Signs of